+- One of the following classes is required:

-- BIOL 311 Plant Physiology or
+- BIOL 311 Plant Physiology

-- BIOL 321 Comparative Vertebrate Anatomy or

-- BIOL 322 Comparative Animal Physiology or
+- BIOL 322 Comparative Animal Physiology

-- BIOL 324 Invertebrate Biology or
+- BIOL 324 Invertebrate Biology

 - BIOL 330 Biology of Microorganisms

-Capstone and Elective Courses (10 credits)
+Biology Capstone and Elective Courses (10 credits)

 An additional 10 credits of upper-division biology courses chosen from the list of core courses above, the list of elective courses below, and other approved 300- or 400-level biology courses (see advisor for details).
-Up to 5 credits of BIOL350I/360I may be counted as elective credit in the Biology major, subject to advisor approval.
+Up to 5 credits of

+BIOL350I/360I may be counted as elective credit in the Biology major, subject to advisor approval.
 Each student must take at least one 400-level course as their capstone course.

-- BIOL 318 Spatial Ecology

 - BIOL 320 Ecosystem and Global Ecology

 - BIOL 406 Biology of Cancer

 - BIOL 415 Pollution Ecology

+- BIOL 416 Invasion Biology

 - BIOL 418 GIS for Natural Sciences

 - BIOL 469 Seminars in Biology

 - BIOL 471 Science Journal Discussion

 - BIOL 479 Advanced Topics in Biology

 - BIOL 489 Senior Research in Biology

-- BIOL 350I Biol Internship
+- BIOL 350I Biology Internship

-Biology Major BS
+Biology Major Bachelor of Science (BS)